syncfusion-content/javascript-docs/js/Listbox/Keyboard-interaction.md

 Run the sample, press Alt + J to focus in the **ListBox** widget that enables it and you can navigate using arrow keys.

-{% include image.html url="/js/ListBox/Keyboard-interaction_images/Keyboard-interaction_img1.png" Caption="ListBox focused and moved with Keyboard shortcut"%}
+{% include image.html url="/js/ListBox/Keyboard-interaction_images/Keyboard-interaction_img1.png" %}